ModelInference/dinv/TUTORIAL.md

 Notice that `members` is sorted before the string is built; this is needed to make the comparison independent of insertion order.

-TODO replace the example used here with example actually present in repo and end with invariants produced

 # System execution
 Even though some systems differ substantively, in our experience the